 On December 13, 2017, in connection with the separation and distribution agreement, BGC entered into an unsecured senior credit agreement with Newmark, as amended, restated, supplemented or otherwise modified from time to time (the "Original Newmark Intercompany Credit Agreement").
 The Original Newmark Intercompany Credit Agreement provided for each party to issue loans to the other party in the lender's discretion and matures on December 13, 2018 (the "Intercompany Facility").
 The interest rate on the Intercompany Facility is the higher of BGC's or Newmark's short term borrowing rate in effect at such time plus 100 basis points.
 The interest rate as of December 31, 2017 was 5.21%.
 As of December 31, 2017, the amount outstanding under the Intercompany Facility was \$40.0 million and is included in "current portion of payables to related parties" on Newmark's consolidated balance sheet.
 Newmark recorded interest expense of \$0.1 million for the year ended December 31, 2017 which is included in "interest income, net" in Newmark's consolidated statement of operations.

 On March 19, 2018, Newmark and the Company entered into an amended and restated credit agreement, (the "Amended Newmark Intercompany Credit Agreement"), which amended and restated the Original Newmark Intercompany Credit Agreement.
 The Amended Newmark Credit Agreement eliminates certain provisions from the Original Newmark Intercompany Credit Agreement, but the maturity date, the termination provisions, and the interest rate applicable to loans outstanding under the Original Newmark Intercompany Credit Agreement remain the same.
 On March 19, 2018, BGC loaned Newmark \$150 million under the Amended Newmark Intercompany Credit Agreement on the same terms as the funds that were borrowed by BGC from Cantor under the BGC Credit Agreement.
-Newmark intends to use the proceeds for a period of at least three months to supplement its restricted cash account pledged for the benefit of Fannie Mae.
-As of the date hereof, Newmark's total net borrowings under the Amended Newmark Intercompany Credit Agreement are \$205 million.
+As of November 7, 2018, all borrowings outstanding under the Intercompany Credit Agreement had been repaid.
+The interest expense for the year ended December 31, 2018 related to the \$150 million borrowed under the BGC Credit Agreement was \$3.5 million and was allocated to discontinued operations.